 Commencement and Duration

-This Agreement shall commence on the Commencement Date and will continue, unless terminated earlier in accordance with clause 6, for a period of 24 moths (with the option to extend by 2 no. 12 month periods) when it shall terminate automatically without notice.
+This Agreement shall commence on the Commencement Date and will continue, unless terminated earlier in accordance with clause 6, for a period of 24 months (with the option to extend by 2 no. 12 month periods) when it shall terminate automatically without notice.

 Scope of Services